-I find mid-century modern fairly vile; however, this concrete planter I’m using to keep the garden hose from trashing the ferns called for something striking, sculptural, weird.
-I found it yesterday: a Kniphofia, I believe, perennial known as red hot … Continue reading
+I find the “mid-century modern” aesthetic fairly vile; however, this concrete planter I’m using to keep the garden hose from trashing the ferns called for something striking, sculptural, weird.
+I found it yesterday: a Kniphofia, I believe, perennial known as … Continue reading

-The saying sub rosa meaning in secret is thought to have originated in descriptions of pagan rites carried out in places sacred to The Goddess: under trees where roses grew.
-I guess I should invite all the pagans I know … Continue reading
+The saying “sub rosa” meaning “in secret” is thought to have originated in descriptions of pagan rites carried out in places especially sacred to The Goddess: obviously, under trees where roses grew.
+I guess I should invite all the pagans I know to … Continue reading

 Tobey doesn’t actually work in the yard except to murder the odd shrew.
 She has more of a supervisory role.
 Her taste is impeccable.

 Sitting out here watching the light come through the leaves.
 As the sun comes over the trees across the street, it lights up different details, different plants.

 This is Peggy Martin, seen from the front porch, in a kind of DIY panorama photo.

 I have coveted these natives of the Pacific Northwest for many years, and now finally have planted some — insanely late, but I was a gambler with a Van Engelen gift card burning a hole in my pocket .
 I … Continue reading

 May 16, 2018.
 It’s ramping up for this blooming season.
 It’s before seven AM, so these blooms are not yet fully opened.
 They’re semi double rather than double.